 The 2022 season resurrected the league.
 The season now consisted of the Archangel Michael “Harry Lascarides Memorial Tournament” in Port Washington (which now signifies the start of the season), St. Nicholas “Michael Baritis Memorial Tournament” in West Babylon, the regular season, post season, championship, St. Paul’s “Cathedral Cup” in Hempstead, The “Silver Cross” Tournament in Port Jefferson, and lastly the Direct Archdiocesan District Olympics at Suffolk Community College in Brentwood.
 The teams for the 2022 season stayed the same as they were pre-pandemic which consisted of 10 churches and 20 teams.
 The desire to grow was there.
 Participation across the Long Island and Queens parishes was at an all-time high due to the kids being eager to get out of the house and represent their churches through volleyball.

-In 2023 the league allowed churches to submit multiple teams.
-This gave an opportunity for more kids to participate without coaches having to worry about ensuring everyone has an equal amount of playing time.
-The league at this point had 9 churches but now included 22 teams.
+2023 and 2024 saw new growth in the League.
+Churches were allowed to submit multiple teams, which allowed more children to participate.
+At the start of 2023 the League had 9 churches and 22 teams, by the end of 2024 the League grew to 11 churches and 25 teams.
+The League welcomed Resurrection, Brookville and St. Nicholas Flushing.
+The League started gaining interest among the churches in the Boroughs once again!
 The 2023 season saw the league’s social media presence increase, with an official Facebook page, as well as the first live stream of the boys and girls division championship, and the Silver Cross Tournament was held at SUNY Farmingdale, this was the first athletic event under the Archdiocese to be held on a college campus outside of the GOADO.
 At the end of 2023, the league saw a change in leadership.
 Marcelle Wheeler stepped down as League Director and passed the torch onto the League Coordinators, Mantoula Ottaviano, Niko Poulikidis and Manoli Kouroupakis.

 Note from your Coordinators,